-The delivery of PSSP in school communities is youth lead and run.
-Therefore, the youth leaders within schools work alongside school staff and ASHS staff to identify and design health promotions or initiatives to meet their specific school community needs.
+The delivery of PSSP in school communities is youth-led and run.
+Therefore, PSSP Students within schools work alongside their school staff, school health services and the Education Unit to identify and design key health promotions or initiatives to meet their specific school community needs.

 The Education Unit offer self-testing for chlamydia and gonorrhoea at community events and venues targeting our priority populations and communities (in conjunction with clinical support).

 Results from samples sent to the laboratory can take up to 10 days to return.
 If any of your results come back as positive (meaning you have an infection), we will contact you as soon as possible.
 If you are not contacted, your test was negative.